iredmail/docs/en_US/howto/1-change.mail.attachment.size.md

 ## Roundcube webmail

-Roundcube uses its own setting `max_message_size` to limit message size, please add or update this parameter in its config file:
+Roundcube 1.3.0 and later releases use its own setting `max_message_size` to limit message size, please add or update this parameter in its config file:

 * on RHEL/CentOS, it's `/opt/www/roundcubemail/config/config.inc.php`.
   Old iRedMail releases use `/var/www/roundcubemail/config/config.inc.php`.